deivid-rodriguez/byebug/README.md

 If you are coming from [debugger](https://github.com/cldwalker/debugger), notice however that you no longer need

-    set autolist
     set autoreload
-    set autoeval

-because they are default options in byebug.
+because it is a default option in byebug.

 ## Related projects